-At December 31, 2022 and 2021, our derivative instruments were limited to interest rate swap agreements with an aggregate notional amount of \$500 million and \$nil, respectively.
-Pursuant to the terms of the current interest rate swap agreements that expire August 18, 2025, we pay a blended fixed rate of approximately 2.87% and receive interest payments based on the one-month LIBOR through July 17, 2023.
-Thereafter, we will receive interest payments based on the one-month CME Term SOFR.
+Pursuant to the terms of the interest rate swap agreements, we pay a blended fixed rate and receive interest payments based on the one-month London Interbank Offered Rate ("LIBOR") through July 17, 2023, and on the one-month Term Secured Overnight Financing Rate ("SOFR") or Overnight Indexed Swap ("OIS") compound SOFR for periods after July 17, 2023.
 The net difference to be paid or received under the interest rate swap agreements will be settled monthly and recognized as an adjustment to interest expense.
-For the years ended December 31, 2022, 2021 and 2020 we recognized an unrealized gain on interest rate swap agreements of approximately \$16.0 million, \$1.8 million and \$0.4 million, respectively.
-The fair value of our interest rate swap agreements are determined using a pricing model based on the LIBOR swap rate and other observable market data.
+For the years ended December 31, 2023, 2022 and 2021, we recognized an unrealized gain (loss) on interest rate swap agreements of approximately (\$2.9) million, \$16.0 million and \$1.8 million, respectively.